crvouga/headless-combobox/readme.md

 ## Pros

 - 🧠 Headless.
 Bring your own styles.
-- 🔌 Framework agnostic.
-Bring your own framework.
+- 🔌 Framework & platform agnostic.
+Bring your own framework & platform.
 - ⚡️ Zero dependencies
 - 💪 Written in TypeScript
-- 🌳 Simple pure functional API
+- 🌳 Simple pure functional [Elm](https://elm-lang.org/)-like API
 - 💼 Works anywhere JavaScript works.
-React Native, Vue, Node.js, Redux, Any Legacy JS frameworks etc.
+React Native, Vue, Node.js, Redux, Any legacy JS framework etc.

 ## Cons

 - 🧠 Headless.
 You do have to write your own styles.
 - 🔌 Framework agnostic.
 You do have to write glue code.

+## Good use cases are when

+- you need a custom looking autocomplete
+- you're working in a legacy framework
+- you're working in a framework with a small ecosystem
+- you're working in a framework that always has breaking changes
+- you like programming in a functional style
+- you hate learning how to override styles of libraries

 ## Links